ncastello/dockerfiles-geant4.9/README.md

 Assuming `docker` and `docker-compose` is installed on your system (host-computer).

-Clone the docker geant4.9 repository and configure it
+1. Clone the docker geant4.9 repository and configure it
 ```bash
 $ git clone https://github.com/ncastello/dockerfiles-geant4.9
 $ cd dockerfiles-geant4.9
 ```

-Note that a geant4.9 reposity assume a Linux user named `ncastello` with ID `1000`.
+2. The repository assumes a Linux user name called `ncastello` with an ID number `1000` (hard coded!).
+This is just my user name in my host-computer.
-This is just my local user name in my host-computer and should be replaced by your user name and its ID number.
+Once you have cloned the repository, these hard coded information must be replaced by your user name and its ID number.
+In order to do that, just go into the files

+`Dockerfile` and `docker-compose.yml`

+and replace

+`ncastello` by `your_linux_username` and,

+`1000` by `your_ID_namber`.